-8.2 Assessment Policy
+7.2.
+Assessment Policy

 The FMV Işık Schools' Assessment and Evaluation Policy defines the rules and practices used in the planning, review, and restructuring of all educational activities.
-Our schools utilize the assessment practices outlined in this policy when evaluating how all educational objectives are applied in evaluation of the students considering the individual students' needs specifically stated in this Access and Inclusion Policy.
+Our schools utilize the assessment practices outlined in this policy when evaluating how all educational objectives are applied in evaluation of the students.

-The policy emphasizes supporting the diversity of students and their learning needs in the assessment and evaluation process: "Teachers use various methods and techniques in assessment practices, ensuring that they take students' different needs and diversities into account."
-Diagnostic, formative and summative assessments are conducted to gather information about students' interests, readiness, needs, and potentials.
+The policy emphasizes supporting the individual diversity of students in the assessment and evaluation process: "Teachers use various methods and techniques in assessment practices, ensuring that they take students' different needs and diversities into account."
+Preliminary, process, and outcome assessments are conducted to gather information about students' interests, readiness, needs, desires, and potentials.
 Classroom practices are shaped based on this information, and advanced feedback is provided to students at the end of these activities.

-At FMV Işik Schools, when evaluating a student's academic development throughout the process, their strengths and areas that need reinforcement are identified, and support is provided according to their needs.
-Lessons and extracurricular activities are carefully prepared, bearing in mind that exceptionally successful students also have the right to reach a higher level in accordance with the differentiation for all the students.
+At FMV Işık Schools, when evaluating a student's academic development throughout the process, their strengths and areas that need reinforcement are identified, and support is provided according to their needs.
+Lessons and extracurricular activities are carefully prepared, bearing in mind that exceptionally successful students also have the right to reach a higher level.
 Teachers support students by recognizing that different choices (methods, techniques, etc.) will accelerate students' learning processes.